-Now picture this instead: you pull out your phone, tap an app, submit your declaration in 30 seconds, and walk to a separate, nearly empty line.
-You are through customs in 10 minutes.
+Imagine you just landed at Denver International Airport, your patience is waning, and you need to get out of the airport.
+So, you pull out your phone, tap an app, submit your declaration in 30 seconds, and walk to a separate, nearly empty line.
+And, you are through customs in 10 minutes.

-That app is called Mobile Passport Control (MPC), it is made by US Customs and Border Protection, and it is completely free.
-Here is why you should download it right now.
+That app is called Mobile Passport Control (MPC), it is made by US Customs and Border Protection, and it is free .

 What Is Mobile Passport Control?

-MPC is the official app from US Customs and Border Protection (CBP) that lets US and Canadian passport holders submit their passport information and customs declaration electronically from their phone before they reach the inspection booth.
+MPC is the official app from US Customs and Border Protection (CBP) that lets US and Canadian passport holders with B1/B2 visas, Lawful Permanent Residents, and Visa Waiver (ESTA) travelers submit their passport information and customs declaration electronically from their phone before they reach the inspection booth.
 Instead of filling out the blue paper customs form on the plane and standing in the general line, you use the app and go through a dedicated MPC lane.

-Think of it as a lighter, free version of Global Entry — without the background check, interview, or $100 fee.
+Think of it as Global Entry "Light" which is without the background check, interview, or $120 fee.

 Who Can Use It?